BIMCV-CSUSP/BIMCV-COVID-19/BIMCV-COVID19+/Readme.md

 # BIMCV COVID19 iterations 1 + 2 Dataset

 Thank you for your Interest in the BIMCV-COVID19 iterations Dataset.
-We will keep you updated on new releases or improvements.

 Please read distribution rights at [LICENSE.md](LICENSE.md).

 MIRROR BSC (EUDAT): https://b2drop.bsc.es/index.php/s/BIMCV-COVID19-cIter_1_2

 [comment]: <> (MIRROR OSF: https://osf.io/nh7g8/)
+[comment]: <> (We will keep you updated on new releases or improvements.)

 ## Description